Keota, Colorado

 Keota is a mostly abandoned town located on the prairie in the Pawnee National Grasslands in Weld County in the U.S. state of Colorado.

 Keota's elevation is 4964 ft.
-Keota is located approximately 50 miles east of Greeley on County Road 103.
+Keota is located approximately 50 miles east of Fort Collins on County Road 103.
 Pawnee Buttes, a pair of prominent sandstone escarpments, which are significant nesting areas for hawks, falcons, and eagles, is located nearby.

 History

 Keota was established as a homestead in 1880 by two sisters, Mary and Eva Beardsley, and sold to the Lincoln Land and Cattle Co. in 1888.
 Keota was a station stop on the "Old Prairie Dog Express" of the Burlington & Missouri River Railroad.
 The railroad was abandoned in 1970, and the track was removed by 1982.
 The railroad was mainly used for cattle shipping from Cheyenne to Sterling.
 Keota lost its incorporated status in 1990.
 There were four different newspapers at four different times from 1908–1975.
 A post office operated briefly in 1890, was reopened in 1909, and closed in 1974.
 The school was established in 1888 and closed sometime in 1951.
 The schoolhouse was torn down sometime in the 1950s, but the foundation still exists.
 The Dean Bivens family, who maintained the roads, moved out in September 1999.